 The windows and doors interpenetrate the space, seem to be constructed in divergent planes.
 Do all those floor planes really converge?
 It's possible (although just why the floor of the bedroom and the pavement of the city should converge is anyone's guess) but the foot of the bed (near the critical centre of the composition), isn’t that just wrong?
 The honeycomb ceiling certainly vanishes, into some pitchblack wormhole of memory; the bedroom might be on the extreme outer edge of a vast wheel of an Ideal Fortress-Palace.

-In other words, if we try to understand this picture as a conception unified by known principles of orderly recession it is deeply perplexing; if instead we understand it as organised around the considerable asymmetrical pictorial weight of the Virgin - if we lean, in other words, towards an iconic reading of it as a devotional object - it is, I hardly know, excusably beautiful.
+In other words, if we try to understand this picture as a conception unified by known principles of orderly recession it is deeply perplexing; if instead we understand it as organised around the considerable asymmetrical pictorial weight of the Virgin – if we lean, in other words, towards an iconic reading of it as a devotional object – it is, I hardly know, excusably beautiful.
 In its asymmetrical weight it is, in other words, closer to this:

 Lippi’s composition is determined by the shape of the field.
 Linear perspective on a circle was always going to be a challenge.